Hyperparameter tuning by randomized-search#

 but the sampling distributions need to be

 specified instead of the parameter values.
-For instance, we will draw
+For instance, we can draw

 candidates using a log-uniform distribution because the parameters we are